 Time: 9:00 am - 10:00 am USA Central Daylight Time (CDT), 4:00 pm - 5:00 pm Central European Time (CET)

 Speakers: Sahil Seth, TRACTION Group, MD Anderson Cancer Center and Paul Diehl, Ph.D., COO, Cellecta

 Adaptive drug-resistance mechanisms allow human tumors to evade treatment through selection and expansion of treatment-resistant clones.
 Studying clonal evolution using lineage tracing, allows high-resolution tracking of tumorigenic clones in vivo and in vitro, and establishing clonal replica tumors (CRTs).
 We used these systems to study characteristics of chemo-resistance and metastasis in pancreatic and triple-negative breast cancer (TNBC) tumors, respectively.
 We uncovered a multitude of functionally heterogeneous sub-populations of cells with differential degrees of drug sensitivity.

-A brief overview of Cellecta technologies and a live Q&A session will follow the presentation.
+A brief overview of Cellecta technologies and a live Q&A session followed the presentation.

 August 27, 2020, Live Webinar